ghobadh/gfs-di/HELP.md

 Please note still you can run Junit 4 or 3 in Junit 5.
 Junit 5 needs Java 8 or higher

+# Data Binding in Spring

+* Command Objects aka Backing Beans : Are used to transfer data to and from web forms
+* Spring will automatically bind data of form posts
+* Biding done by property name (less 'get'/ 'set')
+* Example of a 'PersonBean'
+  * 'firstNAme' would bind to property firstName
+  * 'address.addressLine1' would bind to the addressLine1one of the address property of the PersonBean
+  * email[0]/email[1] would bind to index zero and one of the email ist of Set property of Person